Annapurna Royal Trek

 Meals: Not Included

 After your mouth-watering hot breakfast in the hotel, your guide will pick you up and drive to Pokhara.
-It is 6/7 hours (210km) driving along the Prithvi Highway with beautiful views of people’s settlements on the green Hill and snow-capped mountain far away.
+It is 6/7 hours (210km) driving along the Prithvi Highway with beautiful views of people’s settlements on the green Hill and snow-capped mountains far away.
 When you arrive in Pokhara, you see the fantastic view of Fishtail (6997m) mountain Annapurna I, II, III, IV, and Dhaulagiri.

 Pokhara is a beautiful and clean city inhabited by Gurung and Magar communities, also known as Lake City.
 You will visit Lake Side and street, which offer to buy last-minute trekking stuff.
 Your dinner will be in some of the restaurants of your choice.
 You can discuss what kind of food you want with your guide — overnight in the Hotel.